Wesley Barrow: Negro Major Leagues

 Following a third place finish in 1946, the Negro National League's Baltimore Elite Giants hired Barrow as manager "in their overall plan of building a playoff contender in 1947."
-A favorite of owner Tom Wilson who passed away mid-season, Barrow quickly fell out of favor with Wilson's business partner and new owner Vernon Greene.
+A favorite of owner Tom Wilson who died mid-season, Barrow quickly fell out of favor with Wilson's business partner and new owner Vernon Greene.
 The Black press pulled no punches, as the Richmond Afro-American reported that Barrow looked "decidedly amateurish" when pulling infielder Junior Gilliam mid-game following a fielding error.
 A month later, Barrow was fined an undisclosed amount by Greene for failing to find two players "for not running out taps."
 By the end of July, Barrow was relieved of his post by Greene.

 Return to New Orleans

-From 1949-1950, he played at catcher and managed the New Orleans Creoles of the Texas Negro League alongside female player Toni Stone.
+From 1949 to 1950, he played at catcher and managed the New Orleans Creoles of the Texas Negro League alongside female player Toni Stone.